evolvingstuff/vdw2/content/posts/vitamin-d-dosing-every-three-months-is-not-often-enough-found-again.md

 * [Vitamin D needed on a daily basis (other reseach shows infrequent doses are OK) – Oct 2013](/posts/vitamin-d-needed-on-a-daily-basis-other-reseach-shows-infrequent-doses-are-ok)

-* <a href="/posts/take-vitamin-d3-daily-or-weekly" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 2475">Take vitamin D3 daily or weekly</a> which has the following graph
+* [Take vitamin D3 daily or weekly](/tags/take-vitamin-d3-daily-or-weekly.html) which has the following graph

 <img src="/attachments/d3.mock.jpg" alt="image">